 ASPIRE MO Cultivates Hope for Missouri Women

-As Suliana Tonga approached the lectern, with her teal cap and gown covering ordinary beige scrubs, tears began to slide down her face.
-She looked at the leaders of the ASPIRE MO entrepreneurship program and expressed her gratitude for the opportunity they were providing.
-She had just graduated from the program and was ready to get out of prison to begin her own event-planning business called Caroline’s Creations.
+As Nigaila Gibbs approached the lectern, with her teal cap and gown covering ordinary beige scrubs, tears began to slide down her face, she looked at the leaders of the ASPIRE MO entrepreneurship program and filled with gratitude for the opportunity they were providing.
+She had just graduated from the program and was ready to get out of prison to begin her own dog-grooming business called Too Fly to Fetch.

 Launched in collaboration with the Missouri Department of Corrections Reentry Unit, ASPIRE MO is a 20-week program for felony offenders in Women’s Eastern Reception, Diagnostic and Correctional Center.
 The program helps women work on their entrepreneurial dreams while they are still in prison.
 On June 5, 2019, the first class graduated.

 The nine women endured a strict application process to be allowed to take classes once a week to hone their business skills.

 Student Lauren Avery was also hopeful about where the program would take her.
 She is currently in the process of becoming certified to be a group fitness instructor.
 This would allow her to pursue her dream of personal and group fitness training when she gets out of prison in a year.
 ASPIRE MO has her looking forward to her life outside of prison.

 “One of my biggest takeaways is that it doesn’t matter, the type of past that you have,” she said.
 “You can be a convicted felon and run your own business… You can make it happen.”